 Mid way through your race is not the time to try new foods!

-Foods to Eat During a Marathon Explored
+What to Eat During a Half Marathon

 The endurance fuel game has changed so much since companies started manufacturing them for distance athletes.
-As the understanding of sports nutrition has evolved and improved, there are now infinite options available for fueling your body during long runs.

 How do you even go about sorting through all the choices?
 For most, it’s trial and error.
 The right nutrition plan is the one that works for you and doesn’t give you an upset stomach.

-Natural Energy Gels
+Natural Energy Gels for a Half Marathon

 Energy gels range from standard brands like GU to more natural options listed below.
 Standard gels can often lead to GI distress due to the fructose, so try several different brands to see how you feel afterward.